markocodes/JavaRiskGame/README.md

 - Added ability to import and use custom maps as XML files
 - Added ability to save game progress and load saved game progress
 - Removed leftover frames from after closing main game frame.
+- Previous bugs fixed.
+- New JOptionPane appears to request defneder dice rolls
+- Tests for Save/Load and XML Reading.

 ## Known bugs